nish340/financeTraker/README.md

 A comprehensive personal finance management application built with React, TypeScript, and Tailwind CSS.
 FinTrack helps users track expenses, manage budgets, set savings goals, and forecast their financial future.

+## Note !
+This repository contains only partial code.
+The complete project, including the backend, admin portal, and API integrations, is private.
+For access, please contact me via http://nishchay.online.

 ## Features

 - **Dashboard**: Overview of your financial health with key metrics and visualizations